Mekino05/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-write a script that creates the table force_name on your MySQL server
+write a script that creates the table id_not_null on your MySQL server